Global Engagement > Student Resources > International Student & Scholar Services > Tax Responsibilities

 Disclaimer

 International Student and Scholar Services staff are not licensed tax professionals.
-ISS and the university are NOT permitted to assist any student/scholar with any IRS tax form or tax related questions.
-The information on this page is provided as general advice as a service to our students.
-Any questions or concerns should be directed to Sprintax, a certified tax preparation professional or a local IRS field office.
+Because of this restriction, ISS and the university will NOT assist any student/scholar with any IRS tax form or tax-related questions.
+The information on this page is provided as general advice as a service to our students and scholars.
+Any questions or concerns should be directed to Sprintax, a certified tax preparation professional, or a local IRS field office.